 Short Video Introduction

 The Atlantic side of these cays are strewn with some of the most beautiful coral reefs you'll find in the Atlantic.
 Shooting up from the depths one can find reefs in waters from 6 to 200+ feet.
-They are surely as spectacular, as the Caribbean hot spots of Grand Cayman, Bonaire, Belize etc. There are reefs for snorkelers to the experienced diver.
+They are surely as spectacular, as the Caribbean hot spots of Grand Cayman, Bonaire, Belize etc. There are reefs for snorkelers to the experienced diver - even Blue Hole cave diving too.
 There is even a network of well maintained and protected underwater parks with mooring buoys for rental boats / boaters.
 It's truly a divers paradise and a well kept secret.
 And it's the same distance from Ft.
 Lauderdale as is Key West - you just cant drive. (nautical chart).
 The Florida Keys cant even come close and shouldn't even be mentioned in the same conversation.

 For the fisherman in Abaco, the fishing is - as outstanding, with tournaments at many locations throughout spring and summer and no less comparable than Costa Rica or Cabo San Lucas.
 A word of caution: Making passage from the Sea of Abaco between the cays to the ocean and the deep sea fishing areas and diving spots is a bit tricky if not impossible in most areas.
 It is generally forbidden to take a rental boat to the ocean in any case.
 There are plenty of spots to dive without risk covered later.
 Lastly the protected waters, trade winds and panoramic beauty make this 120-mile long stretch of he Sea of Abaco a boating and sailing paradise.
 World class Bareboat Chartering companies, marinas and small boat rentals are found through out Abaco and the Cays.

 M a r s h H a r b o u r

 Marsh Harbour Scene.